Tyrn/wei/the-insider-en.typ

      "I don't know.
 I have never stumbled upon such a financial product as a secretly issued bond in  all my life.
-But, basically, it  means that Shavash re-divided the company accordingly  to his wishes - he gave his friends more and he devalued the stocks belonging to his enemies or bystanders."
+But, basically, it  means that Shavash re-divided the company accordingly  to his wishes---he gave his friends more and he devalued the stocks belonging to his enemies or bystanders."

      "What about the state's share?"